epw/consensus/Consensus Book.md

 Each Anchor that each player character has on their playbook has a status track to keep track of their relationship with that Anchor.
 At the beginning of each session, each one of these status tracks is advanced by 1 code, and they may be advanced more during play.
 If one of these status tracks hits Code N, the Mage loses that anchor due to atrophy.
 If a player character spends a full scene tending to their relationship with an anchor or shares a Moment of Humanity with that anchor, clear that status track of all crossed off codes.

-## Prophecies (Portents, Foreshadows)
+## Portents

 From time to time, things will happen in game that feel like they deserve to be followed up on, but aren't tied to any obvious way to track them.
 Maybe a friend felt snubbed about something, maybe a character made a deal and it's unclear when the debt will be called in, maybe a character or player had an idea that was too juicy to just forget about.
 They can be large or small.
 It can even just be that something feels like it Matters, like the time I saw a character reach into their sister's mind and wipe away a memory.
 We knew a line had been crossed, and this should come back in the story.
 Anyway, when this happens, write down on a sheet of paper everyone can see, a short description of the thing, and a Status Track with just codes 20, 10, and N. At the start of every session, or whenever it feels appropriate, mark off another Code.
-When you hit Code N, bring the Prophecy into play somehow, and cross it off the list.
+When you hit Code N, bring the Portent into play somehow, and cross it off the list.

 ## Reality Breaks

 Sometimes, Reality fights back.
 When a mage backlashes, if they are unlucky, they may find themselves in a reality break, a way the Consensus protects itself.
-Reality Breaks are described more on page XX.
-They have two Status Tracks, which race each other.
+[Reality Breaks](RealityBreaks) have two Status Tracks, which race each other.

 One Status Track describes how close the Mage is to escaping.
 The Mage’s player should keep track of it.
 It is advanced by a particular move defined by the player and the MC when the Mage first enters the Reality Break.
 The move’s trigger indicates the Mage learning their lesson, or at least going along with what is needed from them to exist in consensual reality.
 It is always of the form:

-"When **[trigger]**, advance the Reality Bubble Escape status track."
+"When **\[trigger\]**, advance the Reality Bubble Escape status track."

-The trigger should be relatively easy trigger for the mage’s player to push for.
+The trigger should be relatively easy for the mage’s player to push for.

 The second Status Track describes how close the Reality Bubble is to permanently claiming the Mage, and the MC should keep track of it.
 This Status Track is advanced at the start of every scene in the Reality Bubble, and it is only a soft move to advance it in response to the mage going along with the scene, struggling against it when they shouldn’t, or failing to learn their lesson.